silq-lang/silq/README.md

   equals the given value.
 The probability that the variable is equal to the expression must be zero, but the probability density at that point must be positive. *Note:* This is not currently enforced automatically by PSI, therefore some care is required when using this primitive.

-- assert(expression); puts the program in the error state in case the expression is not equal to zero (PSI will then report the probability of error).
+- assert(expression); puts the program in the error state in case the expression is equal to zero (PSI will then report the probability of error).

 - return (expression1,expression2,...,expressionn); terminates the procedure with the given results.
   If no return statement is provided at the end of a procedure, return (); is automatically inserted.